 Her award-winning art has been shown at Red Butte Garden, Salt Lake City Main Public Library, Hogle Zoo’s World of the Wild Exhibition, the Utah Cultural Celebration Center, the Patrick Moore and Charley Hafen Galleries in Salt Lake, Springville Museum of Art in Utah, the Phoenix Gallery in Park City, and at the Quan’tum Art, Inc. in Scottsdale, Arizona.

 Suzanne’s assemblage, metal and glass artworks are in private, public and corporate collections nationwide.
-Along with shows in Utah, she is represented by and a co-owner of Quan’tum Art, Inc. in the famous Scottsdale Arizona Art District.
+Along with shows in Utah, she is represented by Galleria Carnaval, Ramah, NM, and is a co-owner of Quan’tum Art, Inc. in the famous Scottsdale Arizona Art District.

 Suzanne shares “If you look at my art and smile or find a peaceful moment, I’ve been successful.”